-Tools for AWS Security Testing
+Tools used in AWS Testing

 - Prowler: It is an open-source security testing tool that allows you to scan your AWS account for potential vulnerabilities, IAM permissions and compliance on the basis of a set of standard benchmarks such as AWS Foundations Benchmark.

 - CloudSploit: It is a cloud security auditing and monitoring tool for that allows you to audit the configuration state of services in your AWS account.
 It checks for publicly exposed servers, unencrypted data storage, lack of least-privilege policies, misconfigured backup and restore settings and data exposure and privilege escalation.